A Peek Into The Markets: U.S. Stock Futures Signal Higher Start On Wall Street

 Breaking news

-- Pilgrim's Pride Corporation (NASDAQ: PPC) reported the purchase of Moy Park for $1.3 billion.
+- Northrop Grumman Corporation (NYSE: NOC) announced plans to acquire Orbital ATK Inc (NYSE: OA) for $7.8 billion in cash.

-- Envirostar Inc (NYSE: EVI) announced plans to acquire Tri-State Technical Services for $16.5 million.
+- Neos Therapeutics Inc (NASDAQ: NEOS) disclosed that it has received the FDA approval for Adzenys ER.

-- Natus Medical Inc (NASDAQ: BABY) reported the purchase of neurosurgery assets from Integra Lifesciences Holdings Corp (NASDAQ: IART) for $47.5 million.
+- Nabriva Therapeutics plc (NASDAQ: NBRV) disclosed that its Phase 3 trial evaluating IV and oral lefamulin met all primary FDA and EMA endpoints.

 © 2017 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.